dineshvoithu/voithu_ecommerce_frontend/README.md

-# 🛍️ E-Commerce Frontend (React + Tailwind CSS)
+# 🛍️ Voithu E-Commerce Frontend (React + Tailwind CSS)

-This is the **frontend** of a full-stack e-commerce web application developed as an MCA final-year project.
-It is built using **React JS**, styled with **Tailwind CSS**, and communicates with the Spring Boot backend via RESTful APIs.
+This is the **frontend** of a full-stack e-commerce web application built using **React.js** and styled with **Tailwind CSS**.
+It connects to a Spring Boot backend and provides a clean UI for customers, sellers, and admins.

 ---

 ## 💻 Technologies Used

-- React JS
+- React.js
 - Tailwind CSS
-- Axios
+- Axios (API calls)
 - React Router DOM
-- React Toastify
+- JWT Token handling
+- Local Storage for session

 ---

 ## ✅ Key Features

-- 🔐 Customer, Seller, and Admin Login/Register
+- 🔐 JWT Login/Register for Customer & Seller
-- 👤 Role-based Dashboards
+- 👤 Role-based Dashboard (Customer, Seller, Admin)
-- 🛍️ Browse Products by Category
+- 🛍️ Product Browsing by Category
-- 🛒 Add to Cart, View Cart, and Checkout
+- 🛒 Add to Cart, Checkout, and Order History
-- 🧾 View Order History
-- 📦 Seller Dashboard: Add/Edit/Delete Products
+- 📦 Seller: Add/Edit/Delete Products
-- 🧑‍💼 Admin Dashboard: Manage Users and Orders
+- 🧑‍💼 Admin: Manage Users and Orders
-- ✨ Fully responsive UI
+- 🎨 Fully Responsive UI with Tailwind CSS
-- 🌐 API integration with secure JWT tokens
+- 🔐 Protected routes based on roles

 ---